-You have probably heard a crazy cat attack story at some point in your life, but how many times have you heard of people filing lawsuits over it?
+You have probably heard a crazy cat attack story at some point in your life, but how many times have you heard of people filing an animal attack lawsuit over it?
 Believe it or not, they do exist.
 Here are two popular cases that demonstrate reasons why someone may sue over a cat attack.
 While these cases are not typical, they are clear proof that these types of things happen.

 The Annoyed Husband Who Was Attacked by a Cat